 During the Reporting Period, the Nomination and Remuneration Committee held 10 meetings, at which 20 proposals were considered and approved, and conducted research on the nomination of candidates for the Board of Directors, the appointment of senior management, and the annual budget and allocation of senior management remuneration.
 In addition, the Nomination and Remuneration Committee considered director candidates and made recommendation to the Board of Directors in accordance with the Nomination Policy, the Diversity Policy of the Board of Directors and the situation of the Bank.
-During the selection of director candidates, the Nomination and Remuneration Committee shall conduct preliminary examination on the qualifications and conditions of the candidates, including their professional knowledge, experience and background, select suitable personnel, and make recommendations to the Board of Directors in accordance with relevant laws and regulations, the Bank's Articles of Association and the nomination procedures stipulated in relevant regulations.
-The candidates for directors shall be examined and approved by the Board of Directors and Shareholders at the general meeting, and shall perform their duties according to law after obtaining the qualifications from the banking supervision institutions.
+During the selection of director candidates, the Nomination and Remuneration Committee shall conduct preliminary examination on the qualifications and conditions of the candidates, including their professional knowledge, experience and background, select suitable personnel, and make recommendations to the Board of Directors in accordance with relevant laws and regulations.
+The candidates for director shall be examined and approved by the Board of Directors and Shareholders at the general meeting, and shall perform their duties according to law after obtaining the qualifications from the banking supervision institutions.